Recipe-Sharing-Platform-SVFC/Recipe-Sharing-Platform_Documentation/RecipeSharingPlatform_PGI.md

 Project Title: Chef Savvy

 ## A. Problem Statement:
 A lot of cafeteria owners struggle to find budget-friendly, so they demand a helpful tool to keep their menus interesting and affordable.
-There is a gap for a platform that supports cafeteria owners, small-scale cooks, aspiring chefs, and budget-conscious cooks with user-friendly platform, easy accessible, high-quality recipes tailored to the local tastes.
+There is a gap for a platform that supports cafeteria owners, small-scale cooks, aspiring chefs, and budget-conscious cooks with a user-friendly platform, easy accessible, high-quality recipes tailored to the local tastes.

 ## B. Project Description: